Vikramarkudu: Production

 The shooting was disrupted by quarry workers who started pelting the film's unit with stones, damaging most of the equipment and injuring some of the film crew, including the director Rajamouli.
-The quarry workers were asked, by the quarry manager, to stop their work and leave the area, for the shooting of particular scenes.
+The quarry workers were asked by the quarry manager to stop their work and leave the area for the shooting of particular scenes.
 What started as a small miff between the manager and the workers escalated with the workers showering stones, even as the film crew was leaving the quarry in their vehicles.
-The injured crew members were admitted to Apollo hospital.
+The injured crew members were admitted to Apollo Hospital.
 Director Rajamouli suffered a hairline fracture to his hand.
-A formal complaint was lodged against the quarry workers and its owner.
-Rama Rajmouli used vibrant colors for thief character of Teja while sober colors was used for his cop character.
+A formal complaint was lodged against the quarry workers and their owner.
+Rama Rajmouli used vibrant colors for the thief character of Teja while sober colors was used for his cop character.

 Music

 The audio of Vikramarkudu was launched at a function arranged in a set erected near Hitec city on the night of 31 May.
 K Raghavendra Rao launched the audio and gave the first unit to Y. V. S. Chowdary.
 Ramesh Prasad, B. Gopal and Gunnam Gangaraju were also invited as guests.
 The unit members who were present include M. L. Kumar Chowdary, Ravi Teja, Rajamouli, Anushka, Keeravani, Vijayendra Prasad, Brahmanandam, Rajiv Kanakala, Ajay, Rama Rajamouli, Ravindra, Sarvesh Murari, Ram Lakshman, M. Ratnam, Kotagiri Venkateswara Rao and Suresh Bujji.
 Suma anchored the event and Aditya Music bought audio rights.

 The soundtrack received a very good response from the public as well as critics.
 The song "College Papala" (well known as Chinta Ta Chita Chita) was reused in all of the remakes except for Action Jasmine (2015).